xch00/cs294-137-hw2-xch00/README.md

 ![i2.JPG](/Instructions/i3.JPG)

-We see that, the AR camera is seeing the wrong parts of the seen.
+We see that, the AR camera is seeing the wrong parts of the scene.
 Set the transform values through the inspector, that will make sure AR camers gets a good view of the scene.
 For instance, here's a set of values you may use:
 ![i2.JPG](/Instructions/i2.JPG)